mgfeller/countdown-timer-v2/README.md

 - Included full MIT license text with permissions and limitations
 - License file is now available for project distribution
 - README already references the LICENSE file in the License section

+### Prompt #15: AI Implementation Acknowledgment
+**Date**: Current
+**Request**: "add a comment at the top of the readme file that the code is implemented mainly using AI (Cursor)" **Implementation**:
+- Added prominent note at the top of README acknowledging AI assistance
+- Used blockquote format for clear visibility
+- Specified Cursor as the primary AI development tool
+- Acknowledged rapid development and feature implementation approach
+- Maintains transparency about development methodology

 ---